mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 To migrate from a given TCP connection, an endpoint stops transmitting over this TCP connection and sends the following frames on other TCP connections.
-It leverages the acknowledgements to retransmit the frames of TLS records that have not been yet acknowledged.
+It leverages the acknowledgments to retransmit the frames of TLS records that have not been yet acknowledged.

 When an endpoint abortfully closes a TCP connection, its peer leverages the